S-Mehran/Plant-Shopping-App/README.md

 ## 🎯 Learning Objectives

-By building this project, you will gain experience in:
+By building this project, I gained experience in:

 - **React Components**: Creating functional components using composition and nesting.
 - **State Management with Hooks**: Using `useState` and `useEffect` to manage component-level state.